agrover/froyo/API.md

 may change, as more or less data is stored on the Froyodev, and also increase or decrease if block devices are added or removed from the Froyodev.

+Due to frequently changing, this property does not emit `PropertyChanged` signals.
+Clients looking to track almost-full conditions should track signals from the Status property and look for write-throttling, as shown by bit 10 of `FroyoRunningStatus`.

 ##### RO Property: `Status`